CoderAJ7470/nextjs-with-ts-practice/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+I am learning NextJS with TypeScript and this repo contains my practice code.

 ## Getting Started

-First, run the development server:
+To run this repo, first, run the development server:

 ```bash
 npm run dev